-While magnetic induction b bends the trajectory of the charged particle, it cannot accelerate the particle, as the work done by the Lorentz force is equal to zero: $f_L \cdot v = 0$ .
+While magnetic induction b bends the trajectory of the charged particle, it cannot accelerate the particle, as the work done by the Lorentz force is equal to zero: $f_L \cdot v = 0$.
 The particle is accelerated by means of an electric field e [V/m].
 In practice, radiofrequency (RF) cavities are used to transfer energy to the particle.
 For consistent acceleration, the angular frequency of the electric field must be the same as or a multiple of the revolution frequency of the particle, given by Eq.
 (1.1) [15].
 In a classic cyclotron, the flux density b is assumed to be uniform in space.
+In that case, the maxin a classic cyclotron, the flux density b is assumed to be uniform in space.
 In that case, the maximum energy that can be reached is limited by the relativistic mass increase that needs to be taken into account for high-energy particles.
-More generally, the angular frequency is with $\gamma$ [-] the relativistic factor, $m_0$ [kg] the ion rest mass and c [m/s] the speed of light [16].
-The relativistic impact is not negligible as for carbon ions at 4800 MeV, $\gamma=1.43$ .
+More generally, the angular frequency is with γ [-] the relativistic factor, m_0 [kg] the ion rest mass and c [m/s] the speed of light [16].
+The relativistic impact is not negligible as for carbon ions at 4800 MeV, $\gamma = 1.43$.
 At any given moment, the frequency of the electric field in RF cavities must match Eq.
 (1.2).
 However, the velocity v of the particle increases with the radius r of its orbit.
-Therefore, if the magnetic induction v is uniform, the frequency of the electric field must be adjusted as v increases.
+Therefore, if the magnetic induction b is uniform, the frequency of the electric field must be adjusted as r increases.